More about the Book

 Edited by Paul Copan, Tremper Longman III, Christopher L. Reese, and Michael G. Strauss, the Dictionary of Christianity and Science features a top-notch lineup of international contributors in the fields of biblical studies, theology, philosophy, history, and many of the sciences.

 If you are a Christian studying science, this new book is essential to your library.
-Pre-order your copy today and get exclusive bonuses.
+Order your copy today and get exclusive bonuses.